slf-dot-ch/snowmicropyn/docs/develop.rst

 The :program:`pyngui` application requires icons used in menus and toolbar buttons.
 They are stored in the folder :file:`resources`.
-For easy deployment, they are compiled into a python source file using the :command:`pyrcc5` tool, which comes with the Qt package.
+For easy deployment, they are compiled into a Python source file using the :command:`pyrcc5` tool, which comes with the Qt package.
 Execute the following command when you made changes in the resources folder: